The Cadre · Field Checklist · Rifle System

 Ballistics App / Device Troubleshooting

-Rifle profile first — a bad zero corrupts everything downstream.
+Rifle profile first — bad zero or velocity corrupts everything downstream.

 0/30